The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Discussion

 \section{Discussion}

-Our work sought to answer a key question: given that all model-generated synthetic images derive from the generator's upstream training data, does training on synthetic images provide value over training on the parts of the upstream real data directly?
-We contribute a set of rigorous experiments to ground this question empirically, and discover that training on upstream real images collected via our simple retrieval baseline significantly outperforms training on synthetic images.
-Our initial question is answered negatively.
+Our work sought to answer a key question: given that all model-generated synthetic images derive from the generator's upstream training data, does training on synthetic images provide gains over training on relevant parts of the upstream real data directly?
+In other words, do generative models add useful information on top of their own training data?
+Previous studies in the literature fall short of addressing this question fully, as they often compare task-targeted synthetic data to non-targeted subsets of the generator’s real training data, thus failing to control for the critical effect of targeted data collection.
+We propose the retrieval baseline as a means for controlling for this overlooked effect, and in doing so enable a new set of rigorous experiments to empirically ground our research question.
+We discover that training on upstream real images collected via our simple retrieval baseline significantly outperforms training on synthetic images.
+Our initial question is thus answered negatively: with existing best methods, synthetic data does not contain significant added information.
 We therefore argue that retrieval is a critical baseline to surpass in order to show value from synthetic training data, and encourage comparison against it in future research.

 Importantly, we do not seek to make normative claims about whether training with synthetic images will ever surpass this baseline---future work may unlock gains that we have not yet found.
 As a first step, we contribute analyses of why synthetic training images underperform upstream real images, finding that both generator artifacts and semantic errors within synthetic images are key areas for future improvement.
-Furthermore, given that image retrieval is a strong alternative to image synthesis, a natural next step is to generate image compositions that are explicitly absent from the generator's upstream training dataset; synthesizing these ``missing" images may offer unique value beyond the existing upstream real images.
+Furthermore, given that image retrieval is a strong alternative to image synthesis, a natural next step is to generate image compositions that are explicitly rare or absent from the generator's upstream training dataset; we are optimistic that synthesizing these ``missing" images may offer unique value beyond what is present in the existing upstream real images.
 Such an approach leverages the compositional generalization abilities of the generator, which recent research promisingly suggests may be stronger than the compositionality of a discriminative model trained on the same upstream data~\cite{li2023your,clark2024text}.

 Finally, our findings assume access to the generative model's upstream training data, an assumption that may not always hold.
 The upstream pool may be proprietary or strictly regulated due to privacy concerns.
 In such settings, training directly on the upstream data is impossible; synthetic data from a generative model trained on this unavailable upstream data remains an exciting alternative to acquire otherwise inaccessible information.